QIWI-API/qiwipay-docs/qiwipay_en.html.md

 * The partial amount of payouts,
 * The partial amount of the commissions.

-The partial amount of payouts is the funds that will be paid to the worker at the end of a safe purchase.
+The partial amount of payouts is the funds that is paid to the worker at the end of a safe purchase.

 The partial amount of commissions is the amount of commissions of the Marketplace on which the transaction is performed, and QIWI.
-From this amount, QIWI will hold the commission for the operation service, and the remainder will be transferred to the Marketplace.
+From this amount, QIWI holds the commission for the operation service, and the remainder is transferred to the Marketplace.

 The amounts are transmitted in the [authorization request](#sale) or on the [WPF calling](#redirect) in the `cf2` field separated by semicolon: